Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Introduction

 Here, we propose a data fusion model for extremes that extends the hierarchical spatiotemporal data fusion model of \citet{wilkie_nonparametric_2019}.
-The model targets threshold exceedances of AQGs while maintaining their temporal structure by censoring non-threshold exceedances and accounting for them in the likelihood. {Specifically, we use} a zero-inflated modelling adjustment to the generalised Pareto distribution known as the Dirac-delta generalised Pareto distribution (\dGPD{}), {and perform data fusion by linking \emph{in situ} and remote-sensing data through the scale parameter of nonstationary \dGPD{}s.
-Our model is used to describe and predict censored threshold exceedances of \PMp{} pollution in the Greater London region by using remote sensing observations from the EAC4 dataset, a reanalysis dataset from the Copernicus Atmospheric Monitoring Service (CAMS), and \emph{in situ} observation stations from the automatic urban and rural network (AURN) ran by the UK government.
-The spatio-temporal predictive ability of our model outperforms that of the EAC4 data and the original method of~\cite{wilkie_nonparametric_2019}, and is able to capture greater variability and spatial patterns, such as higher \PMp{} concentrations near coastal areas, which are not evident in remote-sensing data alone.}
+The model targets threshold exceedances of AQGs while maintaining their temporal structure by censoring non-threshold exceedances and accounting for them in the likelihood. {Specifically, we use} a zero-inflated modelling adjustment to the generalised Pareto distribution known as the Dirac-delta generalised Pareto distribution (\dGPD{}), {and perform data fusion by linking \emph{in situ} measurements and gridded CAMS reanalysis data through the scale parameter of non-stationary \dGPD{}s.
+The end product of our approach is a spatio-temporal extremal dataset over the study region, in which the tail behaviour of the gridded background field has been calibrated to reflect local extremal characteristics observed at \emph{in situ} stations.
+Our approach can be viewed as a tail-calibrated extension of statistical downscaling frameworks, in which the goal is not only to predict local values from coarse-scale inputs, but to construct a fused spatio-temporal representation with accurately calibrated extremal behaviour.
+We use our model to describe and predict censored threshold exceedances of \PMp{} pollution in the Greater London region by using CAMS atmospheric composition reanalysis (CAMSRA/EAC4) and \emph{in situ} observation stations from the automatic urban and rural network (AURN). {The spatio-temporal predictive ability of our model outperforms that of the CAMSRA data and the original method of~\cite{wilkie_nonparametric_2019}} when applied to log-transformed measurements, and is able to capture greater variability and spatial patterns, such as higher \PMp{} concentrations near coastal areas, which are not evident in the gridded reanalysis data alone.}

-{Our key contributions lie in our model's ability to (1) preserve the temporal structure of both extreme and non-extreme events, (2) seamlessly integrate data with varying spatio-temporal resolutions while fully accounting for parameter uncertainties, and (3) generate a complete spatio-temporal dataset that calibrates remote-sensing observations to accurately capture local threshold exceedances, guided by \emph{in situ} measurements.}
+{Our key contributions lie in our model's ability to (1) preserve the temporal structure of threshold exceedance episodes while retaining information on non-exceedance occurrences through censoring, (2) seamlessly integrate data with varying spatio-temporal resolutions while fully accounting for parameter uncertainties, and (3) generate a complete spatio-temporal dataset by calibrating the tail behaviour of gridded CAMS reanalysis data to local threshold exceedances, guided by \emph{in situ} measurements, while preserving broader spatial and temporal coverage.}